chamer79/Bucha-Bucha/README.md

 ### Opportunities:  Incorporating some of my PMVPs; if not all of them.

 ### Threats:  Going down that 'troubleshooting obsessed' rabbit hole.
 Covid vaccination recovery.

+### Notes:
+-Make certain to incorporate booststrap when building out the components; incorportaing post component build-out (and CSS) will muck up the style layout.